Self-Validated Ensemble Models for Design of Experiments: Concluding Remarks

-Another important question is the implications for how designs are chosen and evaluated.
-Most designs are selected based on the assumption of effect sparsity \citep{Hastie_sparsity_principle}, especially in higher order interactions.
-Because all power and sample size studies assume that $P<N$ new approaches for evaluating designs prior to data collection may be needed.
-In principal, because SVEM has no distribution or degrees of freedom assumptions imposed, SVEM can be combined with non-normal response distributions, as well as more general machine learning model classes, such as neural networks, support vector machines, tree based algorithms etc. It is also not yet known how well SVEM will work in the case of randomization restrictions where there are blocking or whole plot factors, or whether SVEM will need to be generalized to accommodate these structures.
+SVEM has opened the door to a wide array of related research topics.
+First is the issue of quantification of the uncertainty around the predictions.
+Another important topic of future research is to study the design construction method that is best for use with SVEM.
+In principle, because SVEM has no distributional assumptions, it can be combined with non-normal response distributions, as well as more general ML model classes, such as neural networks, support vector machines, tree based algorithms etc. It is not yet known how well SVEM will work in the case of randomization restrictions where there are blocking or whole plot factors, or whether SVEM will need to be generalized to accommodate these structures.

+SVEM's improved predictive accuracy does come at a cost.
+If the underlying model algorithm is computationally demanding (like best subsets or support vector machines) then the computation time for SVEM and, say, 200 $nBoot$ runs will be rather demanding on time and computational power.